readium/readium-js-viewer/README.md

            from the server root, which is the simple-epub-3/ directory.
     * A title for the EPUB, at your discretion.
-    * (*) NOTE1: This is somewhat aspirationa; as Readium.js is still in early development not all EPUB 3 features are yet supported in  - see issues trackers for the consituent sub-projects for more info
+    * (*) NOTE1: This is somewhat aspirational; as Readium.js is still in early development not all EPUB 3 features are yet supported in  - see issues trackers for the consituent sub-projects for more info
     * (**) NOTE2: "valid" means EPUBCHeck 3.0 reports zero errors.
 At this time Readium.js does not have robust error handling

 ### Developing and hacking